 Bond wears a white-on-white striped dress shirt from Turnbull & Asser with a spread collar, two-button cocktail cuffs and a placket with mother of pearl buttons.
 The slim, batwing bow tie is made in black satin silk, so there is a slight mismatch with the jacket’s trimmings.

-This dinner jacket was sold at Bonhams in Knightsbridge on 6 March 2007 for £33,600.
-If it actually is the same dinner jacket.
-This piece was not made by Connery’s usual tailor, Anthony Sinclair, but by famous costumer M. Berman, who made many clothes for other actors in the Bond series.
+This dinner jacket may have been sold at Bonhams in Knightsbridge on 6 March 2007 for £33,600.
+Though Bonhams claims that they sold the Thunderball dinner jacket, it may not actually have been the same one.
+Their piece was not made by Connery’s usual tailor, Anthony Sinclair, but by famous costumer M. Berman, who made many clothes for other actors in the Bond series.
 This suit is cut a little trimmer than Sinclair’s suits, but it still has the same overall look.
 According to the listing, the jacket has a burgundy satin lining, and the jacket was altered for use in later productions.
 One of the alterations included the addition of black silk gauntlet cuffs like Connery wears on his dinner jackets in Dr. No and From Russia With Love.
 They call it black in the description, but midnight blue is meant to look black under artificial lighting.
 The uninformed cannot tell them apart.
 On the other hand, this dinner jacket could actually be black and not be the dinner jacket in the actual dinner jacket from Thunderball.